masakaede/Engineering-Team-Generator/README.md

 # Engineering-Team-Generator

 ## Description
-A command-line application that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+A command-line application that takes in information about employees and generates an HTML webpage that displays summaries for each person

 ## Table of Contents
 * [Installation](#Installation)